AndrewBrough/msw-mock-gen/README.md

 1. `queryHandlers.generated.ts` - Handlers for GET requests
 2. `mutationHandlers.generated.ts` - Handlers for POST/PUT/DELETE requests
 3. `{outputFileName}.ts` - Index file that combines all handlers

+When `mergeHandlers` is enabled (default), the plugin also generates merged files at the top-level output location:

+1. `{outputFolder}/queryHandlers.generated.ts` - All query handlers from all configs
+2. `{outputFolder}/mutationHandlers.generated.ts` - All mutation handlers from all configs
+3. `{outputFolder}/{outputFileName}.ts` - Index file combining all handlers from all configs

 ## Example